Overview of the Phase 3 Process

 Please find below a detailed documentation of the Phase 3 software system:

-- Phase 3 format and provenance validation: summary of implemented checks
+- Phase 3 format and provenance verification: summary of implemented checks

 - Phase 3 Software User Manual (in preparation)